KhushiML/Regression_Projects/README.md

 and month of the call, etc. Given this information, our task is to predict if the client will subscribe to term deposit.

+# Project 7 : Linear Regression

+## Description
+Let’s say you are a bakery owner.
+You want to predict how much money you will make in a day based on the number of cupcakes you sell.